Registry

 makeRegistryBuilder()

-We recommend that you use the registry builder to build the registry, this enables you to use a comfortable "builder" syntax and maintain types throughout.
+When building by hand, we recommend that you use the registry builder to build the registry, this enables you to use a comfortable "builder" syntax and maintain types throughout.

 import { makeRegistryBuilder } from "@dataplan/pg";